India and Russo-Ukrainian war (2022–present): Diplomacy

+In September 2026, Modi and Putin met in New Delhi on the eve of the 18th BRICS summit.
+The two leaders discussed bilateral relations and the effects of the war in Ukraine on maritime trade, while reaffirming their countries' strategic partnership.
+India continued to import substantial quantities of Russian oil despite pressure from the United States to reduce such purchases.
+The 18th BRICS summit, held in New Delhi on 12–13 September 2026, attracted attention for its treatment of the Russian invasion of Ukraine.
+Unlike the 2024 Kazan and 2025 Rio de Janeiro declarations, the New Delhi Declaration made no specific reference to the war in Ukraine, despite addressing several other international conflicts and crises.

 Reactions

 Ukrainian foreign minister Dmytro Kuleba criticized India for profiting from buying cheap Russian oil.
 On 29 December 2022, following the Russian strikes against Ukrainian infrastructure, Kuleba tweeted, "There can be no ‘neutrality’ in the face of such mass war crimes.
 Pretending to be ‘neutral’ equals taking Russia's side."

 In March 2024, Dmytro Kuleba said on a visit to India that the country should be concerned about Russia’s deepening ties with China.
 He declared that “the co-operation between India and Russia is largely based on the Soviet legacy.
 But this is not the legacy that will be kept for centuries; it is a legacy that is evaporating.”
 Kuleba emphasized that Ukraine is interested in restoring trade with India and that Indian companies are welcome to participate in the recovery of the country.

 In June 2024, Ukrainian president Volodymyr Zelenskyy criticized Narendra Modi's visit to Moscow to meet Vladimir Putin as a "huge disappointment and a devastating blow to peace efforts".

 In January 2025, The Guardian reported that India's continued technological trade with Russia was causing concern among Western allies, particularly due to the potential military applications of exported goods.
 A senior European Union official was quoted saying, “India’s position as a strategic partner is valued, but there is unease when this position results in undermining sanctions meant to curb Russian aggression.”
 Indian officials, however, reiterated that their foreign policy was guided by “strategic autonomy” and “national interest.”